TerryHoCQ/mathplot/docs/ref/visual/visualdatamodel.md

         const std::vector<vec<T>>* vectorData = nullptr;
 ```

-`scalarData` points to an array of `morph::vec<T, 3>` 3D vectors that form part of a visualization.
+`scalarData` points to an array of `sm::vec<T, 3>` 3D vectors that form part of a visualization.
 For example, these could be the values of a vector field.
 The magnitudes of these vectors may need to be scaled to display them in the model coordinate frame (Hence `VisualDataModel::vectorScale`).

 ```c++
         std::vector<vec<float>>* dataCoords = nullptr;